into-the-mehtaverse/dealq-showcase/README.md

 3. LLM Call: As a JSON, Pass in the beginning of the file to X number of rows/characters after the start boundary, as well as X rows before the end boundary all the way to the end of the file.
 Have the LLM return a JSON which says if the first call was true or false, and if false, then provides the corrected boundary.
 This is for cases where long files return early or duplicates are being included, so that we are absolutely sure that the data boundaries are correct.
 4. Using regex, we extract only the relevant data in the backend based on the LLM-defined boundaries
 5. "Smart chunking" of the extracted relevant data that respects row and page boundaries and includes the column headers.
-6. Since we all the raw text in the chunks is relevant, we process the chunks concurrently with LLMs
+6. Since we know all the raw text in the chunks is relevant, we process the chunks concurrently with LLMs
 7. Combine all the LLM outputs for the final result

 I tested this pipeline across hundreds of deals and refined the prompts until we achieved 99% accuracy across any type of deal or rent roll document.